WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 3180.
 Duties of mediators

-(b) The mediator shall use his or her best efforts to effect a settlement of the custody or visitation dispute that is in the best interest of the child, as provided in Section 3011.
+(b) The mediator shall use their best efforts to effect a settlement of the custody or visitation dispute that is in the best interest of the child, as provided in Section 3011.